supervisely-ecosystem/roads-test/README.md

 ## Description

-`roads_test` is a small demo dataset, perfect for flash testing of segmentation and detection models.
-It can be used to quickly train and test neural networks on a small amount of images.
+`roads_test` is a small demo dataset, perfect for flash testing of segmentation models.
+It can be used to quickly test neural networks on a small amount of images.

 ## Download